matteopelucco/magnolia-module-logininfo/README.md

 ## Installation

-The quicker way to try this module is to download the .jar in the bundle and drop it in WEB-INF/lib folder of your Magnolia instance.
+The quicker way to try this module is to download the .jar from releases and drop it in WEB-INF/lib folder of your Magnolia instance.

 For a "pro" and indeed better usage, clone from this repo, declare it in your webapp pom using the following Maven dependancy:

 ```xml